 Some believe that surrogacy is similar to adoption, where you simply ask another person to carry a baby until it is born.
 In reality, surrogacy offers parents the ability to raise a biologically related child.
 For example, same-sex couples are also challenged by the impossibility of conceiving.
 Surrogacy offers LGBT couples a way to raise their own genetic offspring with the additional assistance of an egg donor.
 This is an achievement of modern technology that previous generations were unable to experience.

 The technology for producing successful “surrobabies” has come a long way since its inception.
 Since the first surrogacy arrangement in 1986, tens of thousands of surrogates have successfully carried their surrobaby to term.
 This can be attributed to the great work of our diligent matching specialists and fertility doctors, and the constantly evolving IVF technology.
+Hear more about the success rate in our podcast with Dr. Brian Kaplan, "Understanding Surrogacy Success Rates."

 The legality of surrogacy around the world has been a source of contention for decades, but in many places we’re beginning to see legislation in favor of protecting both the parents and the surrogate.
 In the United States alone, we’ve seen several states adopt surrogacy friendly laws in the last 40 years.